jwizzle/nd.nvim/README.md

 # Nd.nvim - Notitiedoos/zettelkasten

+## LEGACY BRANCH

+Caution: This is a legacy branch of notitiedoos, completely written in lua.
+The original project I've mostly replaced with zettelgo.

 ## What is this?

 Notitiedoos is a Neovim plug-in that helps managing and navigating your [zettelkasten](https://zettelkasten.de/posts/overview/).